IkshaMalhotra/IkshaMalhotra/README.md

 <div align="center">

 # About Me
-Hi, I’m **Iksha Malhotra** – a curious CSE undergrad who codes by day and drinks 4 cups of chai to survive it.
+Hi, I’m **Iksha Malhotra** – a curious CSE undergrad who codes everyday and drinks 4 cups of chai to survive it.
 CSE Student | Tech Enthusiast | Designer and Developer | AI Explorer
 10 CGPA Holder – yes, I love my sems as much as my CSS!